 We achieve these advantages through the use of custom semiconductors in our products, also known as application specific integrated circuits, or ASICs, and by adopting uniform hardware and software designs throughout our product line.
 By using hardware-based architecture, our products are able to route network traffic, a function commonly referred to as Layer 3 switching, at a faster rate than by means of the software implementations used in competing products.
-Traditional Layer 3 products rely primarily on software that may result in slower traffic periods.
+Traditional Layer 3 products rely primarily on software that may result in slower traffic speeds and the loss of message packets in the switch during high network traffic periods.
 The ASIC-based, wire-speed architecture in our products is designed to avoid the loss of packets, and thereby improve overall system performance.

 We have achieved rapid growth by pursuing opportunities in both existing and new markets, including medium and large enterprises, service providers, webcontent providers, and application service providers.
 Our customers operate in a dynamic business environment in which information is available from multiple sources, network traffic is unpredictable, and performance demands are continually rising.
-In response to these challenges, we aim to benefit our customers by offering products that target mission-critical web applications, such as server collocation, enterprise resource planning, e-commerce, Voiceover-Internet Protocol, and private intranets.
+In response to these challenges, we aim to benefit our customers by offering products that target mission-critical web applications, such as server collocation, enterprise resource planning, e-commerce, Voice-over-Internet Protocol, and private intranets.